 Given that they set the strategic direction and vision, the steering committee members often become advocates of the project across the organization, ensuring that more professionals develop positive feelings.
 This approach leads to a chain reaction, where executives make managers support the initiative, and managers share it with their team members, thus increasing everyone’s involvement.

 The steering committee often chooses the initiative’s project manager.
 Identifying the right person isn’t all they need to do.
 Supporting the PM with constant advice and direct input is also crucial.
-The steering committee members may share their vision on budgeting, resources, tools, and techniques.
+The committee members may share their vision on budgeting, resources, tools, and techniques.

 Moreover, the steering committee may encourage the project manager and offer leadership advice that keeps teams motivated and performing at their optimal potential.